Vladimir Nabokov

 Please read Alexey Sklyarenko's annotations on Pale FireAda and other Nabokov works here.

-In Canto One of his poem John Shade (the poet in VN’s novel Pale Fire, 1962) mentions the Great Bear and the Milky Way:
+In Canto Three of his poem John Shade (the poet in VN’s novel Pale Fire, 1962) describes IPH (a lay Institute of Preparation for the Hereafter) and mentions a widower who lost two wives and who meets them again after his death: